Flash for Freedom!

 Flash for Freedom! is a 1971 novel by George MacDonald Fraser.
 It is the third of the Flashman novels.

 Plot introduction

 Presented within the frame of the supposedly discovered historical Flashman Papers, this book describes the bully Flashman from Tom Brown's School Days.
 The papers are attributed to Flashman, who is not only the bully featured in Thomas Hughes' novel, but also a well-known Victorian military hero.
-The book begins with an explanatory note detailing the discovery of these papers and also discussing the supposed controversy over their authenticity.
-A reference is made to an article in The New York Times from 29 July 1969, which puts these claims to rest.
-Fraser hints that the article supports the papers' authenticity, although the opposite is true.
+The book begins with an explanatory note detailing the discovery of these papers, the supposed controversy concerning their authenticity and Fraser's hinted at vindication through an article from The New York Times from 29 July 1969.